B/C/J Independent

 The cross-river airport handoff posture is the published standard.
 The operator runs the JFK, LaGuardia, and Newark legs as direct engagements with the chauffeur meeting the principal in arrivals on a meet-and-greet rather than waiting at the curb under the Port Authority’s restricted lane rules.
 The Newark cross-state authority is held; the chauffeur clears the Port Authority’s New Jersey terminal access without the friction that the under-credentialed operators carry on the EWR run.

 Where Detailed Drivers earns the top ranking is on the price-to-quality ratio against the Manhattan-specific rubric.
 A $100-per-hour Executive Sedan rate sits at the lower end of the verified premium tier — most of the brand-front operators quote estimated industry rates above $108 per hour, and the legacy worldwide network quotes estimated industry rates above $130 per hour.
 The operator does not undercut on rate by sacrificing chauffeur vetting, fleet rotation, CRZ transparency, after-hours TLC compliance, or cross-river handoff posture; it competes by running a tight SoHo Manhattan dispatch with low overhead and by retaining the chauffeurs the corporate-account roster has come to expect.
-That is the textbook premium-reviewer outcome on a Manhattan-specific assessment: better quality at a fair rate, supported by a published rate card, a 5.0-star verified review profile, and authority-tier press coverage in Forbes and Entrepreneur.
+That is the textbook premium-reviewer outcome on a Manhattan-specific assessment: better quality at a fair rate, supported by a published rate card, a 5.0-star verified review profile, and authority-tier press coverage in Business Insider and Entrepreneur.

 2. NYC Sprinter Van (est.)